Twisted Convolutional Networks (TCNs): Enhancing Feature Interactions for Non-Spatial Data Classification: Introduction

 \section{Introduction}

-Recent advancements in machine learning and deep learning have revolutionized the field of classification and pattern recognition.
-Among these developments, Convolutional Neural Networks (CNNs) have gained immense popularity due to their ability to capture spatial hierarchies in data, making them highly effective in tasks such as image and speech recognition \cite{lecun2015deep}.
-Despite their success, CNNs heavily rely on the spatial order of input features, which can limit their applicability to data without an inherent spatial structure or well-defined feature relationships.
-In many real-world applications, such as gene expression data, customer demographics, and sensor readings, the relationships between features are not strictly spatial or sequential, and the ordering of features may not carry significant information \cite{larranaga2012machine, zaharia2012resilient, domingos2012useful}.
-In these cases, CNNs may fail to achieve optimal performance.
+Recent advancements in machine learning and deep learning have revolutionized classification and pattern recognition.
+Convolutional Neural Networks (CNNs) in particular have achieved remarkable success by capturing spatial hierarchies in data \cite{wang2024blockchain, rubaiyat2024signal, zhang2023ecg}, making them highly effective for tasks such as image and speech recognition \cite{lecun2015deep, liang2024crop, ma2023hyperspectral, fan2025hcpa}.
+Despite their success in domains where feature locality and order are informative, CNNs heavily rely on the spatial or sequential order of input features.
+This reliance can limit their applicability to data without an inherent spatial structure or well-defined feature relationships.
+In many real-world applications—such as gene expression profiles, customer demographic data, or multi-sensor readings—the relationships between features are not spatially local or sequential, and the ordering of features may carry little meaningful information \cite{larranaga2006mlbio, zaharia2012resilient, domingos2012useful}.
+In these cases, CNNs often fail to achieve optimal performance \cite{li2021survey} because their convolutional filters cannot effectively capture the complex, global interactions among unordered features \cite{bello2025geconv}.

-To address these limitations, researchers have explored various architectures and strategies that can better handle unordered features.
-For instance, attention mechanisms \cite{vaswani2017attention}, graph-based neural networks \cite{kipf2017semi}, and permutation-invariant neural networks \cite{zaheer2017deep} have been developed to improve performance in settings where feature order is irrelevant.
-Attention-based models have been particularly successful in natural language processing and other domains where different parts of the input can have varying levels of importance \cite{bahdanau2015neural}.
-Similarly, graph neural networks (GNNs) are designed to model relationships between entities in an arbitrary structure, which is well-suited for problems where data points form non-Euclidean structures \cite{hamilton2017inductive}.
-However, these approaches do not fully exploit the potential information embedded in feature combinations, which could improve model performance.

-To overcome the challenges posed by feature ordering, we propose a novel model called the Twisted Convolutional Network (TCN).
-The TCN introduces a unique approach to combining input features that enhances model robustness by mitigating the impact of feature ordering.
-Unlike CNNs, which apply fixed spatial filters, TCNs generate new feature representations through combinations of feature subsets, inspired by principles of ensemble learning and feature engineering \cite{breiman2001random}.
-By leveraging diverse combinations of features, the TCN is able to learn richer and more informative representations, making it particularly well-suited for datasets where feature order is arbitrary.
-The primary goal of this research is to explore whether the TCN can outperform traditional CNNs and other existing models in scenarios where feature independence is crucial.
-In this work, we demonstrate the effectiveness of the TCN model through experimental validation across various benchmark datasets, providing a comparison with traditional CNNs and other state-of-the-art methods \cite{silver2016mastering, schmidhuber2015deep}.